JacobPjetursson/Board-game-strategy-synthesis/README.md

 ## Project Execution

 Project consists of 5 different programs:
-- Tic Tac Toe
+- Tic-tac-toe
 - Sim
 - Men's Morris (Six or 3)
 - Kulibrat
-- GGP
+- General Game Playing (GGP)

-The first two programs offers GUI's for the respective games where it is possible to play around and test various strategies with FFT's
+Tic-tac-toe and Kulibrat offers GUI's for the respective games where it is possible to play around and test various strategies with FFT's
-The last program offers no GUI and simply synthesizes a game winning strategy for the game specificed in the config file

 These programs can be run with the following commands:
 1. `mvn exec:java@tictactoe` *or simply* `mvn exec:java`
 2  `mvn exec:java@sim`
 3  `mvn exec:java@morris`
 4. `mvn exec:java@kulibrat`
-5. `mvn exec:java@GGP`
+5. `mvn exec:java@ggp`

 ## Configuration

 There are 6 configuration files in total that can alter the way the strategy is generated.
 There is a file for each type of program plus a global config file, which are called:
-1. *global.properties*: In this file it is, among other things, possible to change between running a greedy strategy autogeneration or not, which is determined by the *greedy_autogen* property.
+1. *global.properties*: This is the main configuration file which contains options such as disabling symmetry check, enabling/disabling optimization and alternate ways of synthesizing strategies
 2. *tictactoe.properties*: In this file it is possible to choose between regular or simple rules, where simple rules require 2-in-a-row for winning
 3. *sim.properties*: In this file it is possible to choose between regular and simple rules, where simple rules award win to first player to not get 6 lines in the hexagon.
 4. *mens_morris.properties*: In this file, you can choose between playing Six Men's Morris and Three Men's Morris.